antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 A graph shows the expression of this gene's mRNA in the whole set of childhood tumor cell lines.
 Samples are along the x-axis, mRNA expression values of the gene in a sample are on the y-axis.
 Below the graph is the available annotation for the samples shown in colored tracks.
   * Hover with your mouse over data points to show additional information.
-At the bottom of teh page you can find a table with adjustable settings.
+At the bottom of the page you can find a table with adjustable settings.
   * The expression values on the y-axis are logarithmic; set the **Transform** option to **none**, and the **Extra Graph Option** to **Track and Gene sort**.
 Sample annotation is stored in R2 in so called tracks; for **use track** choose the *itcc_model* track that contains the information which sample belongs to which tumor type and click **Adjust Settings** to obtain a more explicit picture.